-(a) The option awards were granted pursuant to the 2015 Plan, except for certain option awards granted as inducement awards outside of the stockholder-approved plans to Messrs.
-Lee and Fanger upon their hiring (see the Equity Compensation Plan Information table below).
+(a) The option and stock awards were granted pursuant to the 2015 Plan, except for certain option awards granted as inducement awards outside of the stockholder-approved plans to Mr. Fanger upon his hiring (see the Equity Compensation Plan Information table below).